NK Vitez

-NK Vitez is football club based in Vitez, Bosnia and Herzegovina.
-The club plays in Second League of the Federation of Bosnia and Herzegovina - Center.
+Nogometni klub Vitez is a professional football club, based in the town of Vitez, Bosnia and Herzegovina.
+The club currently plays in the First League of the Federation of Bosnia and Herzegovina and plays its home matches on the Gradski stadion in Vitez, which has a capacity of 3,500 seats.

-The club's crest has the sword in front of a football ball.
+The club's crest has a sword in front of a football ball.
 It also features the year when the club was established.

 History

-The club was established after the second World War in 1947 under the name of Radnik.
+The club was established after World War II in 1947 under the name of Radnik.
 Aside of that name, it was also once called Sloga, but from 1954 it has the name Vitez.
 Two times, they also had the name of the sponsor along their club name.
-In 2004 they were called NK Vitez FIS and in 2009 they were called NK Ecos Vitez.
+In 2004, they were called NK Vitez FIS and in 2009 they were called NK Ecos Vitez.
 The first ever president of the club was Petar Paar.